Ja'afar of Negeri Sembilan: Contributions

 During his reign as the ruler of Negeri Sembilan, Tuanku Ja'afar focused his attention on the problems of the people and the administration of the state.
 In handling the socio-economic affairs of the state, Tuanku Ja'afar directed his attention to the industry and public housing sectors so as to improve the living standard of the people.
 As a result, several new housing areas were developed among which is Taman Tuanku Ja'afar which includes an industrial area and a golf course of international standard, Taman Tuanku Ampuan Najihah in Sungai Gadut and the Mambau housing project.
 The construction of these housing areas improved the people's chances of owning their own property.
 This enabled them to enjoy a better standard of comfort.
 The expansion of the industrial sector paved way for more job opportunities for his subjects, thus improving their standard of living and also eradicating poverty amongst the people of Negeri Sembilan.
-He also endorsed the setting up of various recreational facilities to encourage families to spend quality time outdoors.
+He also endorsed the setting up of various recreational facilities to encourage families to spend time outdoors.

 Education

-Universiti Kebangsaan Malaysia (UKM) was officially established on 18 May 1970 and is the third oldest university in Malaysia.
-UKM has always made great efforts to elevate our national language as a medium for education and is the first Malay-medium university, where the language is used in teaching and learning process.
-It is customary for a higher education institution in Malaysia to be patroned by a Chancellor.
-Yang Amat Berhormat Tun Razak helmed UKM as its first Chancellor from 7 July 1970 till 14 January 1976.

-As the pioneer Chancellor, Tun Razak became a symbol of recognition for the university.
-Tun Razak was then succeeded by UKM's second chancellor, Tuanku Ja'afar became the second Chancellor of UKM on 16 April 1976.
+Tuanku Ja'afar became the second Chancellor of the National University of Malaysia (UKM) on 16 April 1976.
 Tuanku Ja'afar had always urged for the improvement of the standard of education in Malaysia.
 He was awarded Honorary Doctorate of Law by several universities namely the University of the Philippines (27 July 1990), University of Nottingham (21 July 1995), University of Santiago, Chile (28 September 1995) and University of Brunei Darussalam (11 September 1996).

-During Tuanku Ja'afar's chancellorship, UKM achieved many significant milestones such as:
+During Tuanku Ja'afar's chancellorship, UKM achieved significant milestones such as: